odoo/documentation/website/publish/domain_name.rst

    - `Namecheap <https://www.namecheap.com/support/knowledgebase/article.aspx/9646/10/how-can-i-set-up-a-cname-record-for-my-domain>`__
    - `OVH <https://www.ovh.co.uk/g1519.exchange_20132016_how_to_add_a_cname_record>`__

-How to enable SSL (HTTPS) for my Odoo instance
+How to enable SSL (HTTPS) for my Twenty20 instance
 ==============================================

 To enable SSL, please use a third-party CDN service provider